patroklos83/SpringMVC/README.md

 * Audit logging
 * Sample 'Article' Entity for demo

-Of course, no one template will serve all projects since your needs may be different.
+No template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>